Unlock Italian 🇮🇹 Vocabulary with Italian-English Cognates: Italian Words You Already Know!

 False Friends: Italian Words That Can Trick You 🚫 | Falsi amici

-While cognates are your best friends, there are a few sneaky impostors— commonly known as "false friends".
+While cognates are your best friends, there are a few sneaky impostors—commonly known as "false friends."
+(You can learn more about false friends in linguistics here.)

 These words look familiar, but mean something different: